Roger-ODonnell/Rory-Gallagher-History-PP1/README.md

 <hr>
 <h2>Idea</h2>
 <p>Rory Gallagher has been an inspiration to me for years now, I first heard of him back in 2020.
 I had recently started learning guitar also at this time so luckily for me I found just the right artist to inspire me.</p>
-<p>Him being being an inspiration to me made picking the idea for this project very simple because I would love more people to know about him and his music and so I set out an crafting and bring to fruition the ideal site to get a brief but exceptional look into Rory Gallagher and how he rose to fame and became the man he was in the 70's to 90's.</p>
+<p>Him being being an inspiration to me made picking the idea for this project very simple because I would love more people to know about him and his music and so I set out an crafting and bring to fruition the ideal site to get a brief but exceptional look into Rory Gallagher and how he rose to fame and became the man he was from the 60's to late 90's.</p>

 <h2>Site Aims</h2>
 <ul>